 When “Interview with the Vampire” made its debut on screens in October of the previous year, it left a lasting impression on fans of the vampire genre.
 The first season of the show was met with widespread acclaim, praised for its impeccable pacing and outstanding performances.
 Now, as anticipation builds for Season 2, viewers are eager to delve deeper into the intricate relationship between two pivotal characters: Daniel and Armand.

-- ‘Sex Education’ Season 3 Recap: What to Remember Ahead of the Final Season
+- ‘Loki’ Season 1 Recap: What to Remember Before Season 2

 In Season 1, we were introduced to Daniel (portrayed by Eric Bogosian), a journalist with a tumultuous history of encounters with Louis (played by Jacob Anderson).
 Despite their rocky past, Louis invites Daniel to Dubai for a second interview, hoping to set the record straight.
 This encounter takes an unexpected turn as Daniel observes peculiar traits in Louis’ “manservant” Rashid.
 Rashid, seemingly a regular human, defies common vampire weaknesses like sunlight and remains unfazed as Louis drinks from him.